MatthiasDeFre/Exiled-IOS/README.md

 # Exiled-IOS

 ## Description
-Exiled is a game where you need to survive several turns.
+Exiled is a simple proof of concept game where you need to survive several turns.
 Each turn you have the ability to upgrade your kingdom with the gathered resources.

 ### Events